zaidmohd/azure_arc/docs/azure_arc_k8s/gke/gke_terraform/_index.md

 ---
-title: "GKE Terraform"
+title: "Deploy GKE cluster and connect it to Azure Arc using Terraform"
-linkTitle: "GKE Terraform"
+linkTitle: "Deploy GKE cluster and connect it to Azure Arc using Terraform"
 weight: 1
 description: >
 ---

-## Overview
+# Deploy GKE cluster and connect it to Azure Arc using Terraform

 The following README will guide you on how to use the provided [Terraform](https://www.terraform.io/) plan to deploy a Google Cloud Platform [Kubernetes Engine cluster](https://cloud.google.com/kubernetes-engine) and connected it as an Azure Arc cluster resource.